-Sendero Verde: This 600 m trail is an old footpath into the forest that allows the visitor to go deep into the heart of the Misionera vegetation.
-It leads to "Estacion Cataratas."
-There are no stairs.
+Sendero Verde: An old footpath into the forest is the basis of this 600m trail that allows the visitor to go deep into the heart of the Misionera vegetation- it takes you to “Estacion Cataratas”- no stairs.

-Sendero Macuco: At the end of this trail (3.6 km each way) you will find the Arrechea Waterfall.
-This waterfall is less impressive than the other falls, but it is enjoyable because there are less people and the trail is a good opportunity to spot birds.
-There are stairs on this trail.
+Sendero Macuco: 3,6 km (each way) At the end of the trail you will come across the Arrechea Waterfall.
+Less impressive but also less people and good opportunity to spot birds.
+Sleepy stairs.

-Upper Circuit: This path goes through the upper falls area.
+Upper Circuit: This path offers a walk through the upper falls area.
 It is about 650 meters long and presents an overall panoramic view.
 No stairs.

-The Devil Thoat: This path of 1100 mts will take you to three ring-shaped balconies that permit special views of the colossal "Devil's Throat."
-This is the culmination of the journey: a giant horseshoe-shaped waterfall 150 meters / 492 feet long, and 80 meters / 262 feet high.
+This path of 1100 mts will take you to three ring-shaped balconies that permit a special view of the colossal “throat”, the culmination of the journey: a giant horseshoe-shaped waterfall 150 meters / 492 feet long, and 80 meters / 262 feet high.

-Great Adventure: An 8 km circuit through the park on a 4x4, followed by a 6 km boat trip through the narrow Iguazu River.
-The ride includes 2 km of rapids.
-It gets very wet inside of Devil's Throat.
+Great Adventure: 8 km ride among the Yacaratia trail.
+6 km boat trip through the narrow Iguazu river, including 2 km of rapids- it gets wet close up the inside of Devil’s throat.
 It ends in front of San Martin Island.
-Leaves once an hour from the information centre at park entrance.
+Once an hour from Information centre at the entrance.

-Ecological Ride: 30 minutes of smooth and quiet navigation among the jungle on the upper Upper Iguazu River.
-Leaves every 15 minutes from Estacion Garganta del Diablo.
+Ecological Ride: 30 minutes of smooth and quiet navigation among branches of the upper Upper Iguazu River.
+Every 15 minutes from Estacion Garganta del Diablo.

-Isla San Martín: Located in the heart of the waterfalls, this enormous rock formation is a great place for visitors to sunbathe on a small beach.
-There is also a 2 hour walk that allows a very different view of the waterfalls.
-Boat leaves from the bottom of the Lower circuit.
+Isla San Martín: In the heart of the waterfalls this enormous rock formation allows visitors to take a sunbath in its small but nice Beach and to do a 2 hours walk to enjoy a very different view of the waterfalls.
+To get there take the boat trip from the bottom of the Lower circuit.
 Free.

-This designated viewpoint located west of the town center stands high above the turbulent reddish-brown converging point of the Iguazú and Paraná rivers.
-It also forms the Triple Frontera, or Tri Border.
-A mini pale-blue-and-white obelisk reminds you you're in Argentina; across the Iguazú River is Brazil's green-and-yellow equivalent; farther away, across the Paraná, is Paraguay's, painted red, white, and blue.
+This viewpoint west of the town center stands high above the turbulent reddish-brown confluence of the Iguazú and Paraná rivers, which also form the Triple Frontera, or Tri Border.
+A mini pale-blue-and-white obelisk reminds you you’re in Argentina; across the Iguazú River is Brazil’s green-and-yellow equivalent; farther away, across the Paraná, is Paraguay’s, painted red, white, and blue.